thingsym/better-website-performance/README.md

-# Webby Performance
+# Better Website Performance

-The Webby Performance plugin adds advanced features to improve website performance.
+The Better Website Performance plugin adds advanced features to improve website performance.

 Main features include HTML Head optimization, javascript async, CSS concat and inline, resource hints, etc.

 ## Installation

 1. Download and unzip files.
-Or install Webby Performance plugin using the WordPress plugin installer.
+Or install Better Website Performance plugin using the WordPress plugin installer.
 In that case, skip 2.
-2. Upload "webby-performance" to the "/wp-content/plugins/" directory.
+2. Upload "better-website-performance" to the "/wp-content/plugins/" directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Access Customizer Panel `Performance Settings (Webby Performance)`.
+4. Access Customizer Panel `Performance Settings (Better Website Performance)`.
 5. Have fun!

 ## Descriptions of features